RayBlast Games

 beforeGarbageIntakeRules

-Array of rules that are ran whenever the player allows garbage to enter into the Rise Meter.
+Ran whenever the player allows garbage to enter into the Rise Meter.

 Context: